-- all periods of MEOLUT down time; - any change in status of MEOSAR satellites or 406 MHz repeater instruments; - any MEOSAR satellite configuration which may affect the processing of MEOSAR data (Annex K provides the dynamic space segment parameters that may influence the MEOSAR system performance, specifically beacon location accuracy for the L-Band space segment, and would be expected to be maintained up to date by Space Segment Providers); any change of MEOLUT status, configuration or software which affects the collection and processing of MEOSAR data; - any change in the status of test, orbitography and reference beacons or beacons simulators; - all changes of MCC status, configuration or software which affect the processing of MEOSAR data or the analysis of operational tests; and - all periods of MCC down time.
+- all periods of MEOLUT down time; - any change in status of MEOSAR satellites or 406 MHz repeater instruments; - any MEOSAR satellite configuration which may affect the processing of MEOSAR data (Annex K provides the dynamic space segment parameters that may influence the MEOSAR system performance, specifically beacon location accuracy for the L-Band space segment, and would be expected to be maintained up to date by Space Segment Providers); - any change of MEOSAR status, configuration or software which affects the collection and processing of MEOSAR data; - any change in the status of test, orbitography and reference beacons or beacons simulators; - all changes of MCC status, configuration or software which affect the processing of MEOSAR data or the analysis of operational tests; - all changes to the status or availability of the operational (LEOSAR/GEOSAR) Ground Segment or Space Segment which affect the analysis of operational tests O-1, O-2 or O-3 (tests which involve comparisons between the MEOSAR and operational systems); and - all periods of MCC down time.

 This system information shall be exchanged between the participants on a timely basis using the system status message (SIT 605).
+In addition, the responsible participant shall provide this system information to the Master Test Coordinator, who shall log this information so that it is available to all participants.